NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="No layout thrashing"
         src="/blog/web-frontend-performance/waterfall-diagram/no-layout-thrashing.svg"
+        width="341"
+        height="220"
     />
     <figcaption>
        <a href="#no-layout-thrashing">No Layout thrashing:</a> In this example, the click event handler performs all the necessary DOM reads first.
 Then, it does all the DOM writes, invalidating the current layout calculations.
 Once the event handler has finished executing, the browser recalculates the layout once to render the final state to the user.
 The entire process takes 200 milliseconds to complete.
 Contrast it with the 1.2 seconds from the previous example.
     </figcaption>

 </figure>

-If no layout thrashing is occurring but the DOM is still being updated too frequently, forcing the browser to recalculate the layout repeatedly, it may be helpful to apply techniques such as [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) or [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle).
-These techniques are commonly used to avoid overwhelming the browser with work when the user is actively filling out inputs that trigger actions on the page.
+If no layout thrashing is occurring but the DOM is still being updated too frequently, it may be helpful to apply techniques such as [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) or [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle).
+These techniques help avoid overwhelming the browser with work when the user is actively filling in inputs that trigger actions on the page.

 Performance issues related to layout can arise from inefficient CSS, for instance, when using CSS animations or transitions on properties that trigger reflow.
 For more information on this, check out [Choosing properties to animate](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Performance/CSS#choosing_properties_to_animate) on MDN.

 Finally, layout and reflow take longer as CSS rules become more complex and as the DOM grows in size.
 To address CSS complexity, I refer you to the [MDN section on CSS performance](https://developer.mozilla.org/en-US/docs/Learn/Performance/CSS).
 Regarding the size of the DOM, it can be reduced by employing techniques such as [pagination](https://en.wikipedia.org/wiki/Pagination) or [virtualization](https://web.dev/articles/virtualize-long-lists-react-window) (also known as windowing).
-A newer solution that became widely available recently (September 2024) is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment), which allows developers to mark DOM sections that can be rendered independently from each other.
+A newer solution is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) which is widely available since september 2024.
+It allows developers to mark DOM sections that can be rendered independently from each other.
 This enables the browser to skip painting and calculating layout for offscreen sub-trees of the DOM.

 #### Client-side navigation

-In web applications that load a lot of JavaScript code, re-executing the app's code on every page navigation is both slow and wasteful of CPU cycles.
+In web applications that load a lot of JavaScript code, it is slow to re-execute the app's code on every page navigation.
 Client-side navigation, in contrast to traditional browser navigation, can help address this issue.

 Let's first examine how browsers handle navigation by default.
 When a user clicks on a link:

 - The browser fetches the new page and its resources from the server and renders it on the screen.
 - The browser creates a new JavaScript execution context in which the scripts for the new page are executed.
-  - The browser can freeze the execution context of the previous page, allowing it to be resumed later if the user clicks the back button, without having to reload the page.
+  - The browser can freeze the execution context of the previous page, allowing it to be resumed later if the user clicks the back button, without having to reload it.
 This is known as the [Back/Forward Cache (bfcache)](https://developer.mozilla.org/en-US/docs/Glossary/bfcache) and it is good practice to avoid APIs that disable it.
 - The browser also updates its UI to reflect the URL change and to enable the user to navigate back to the previous page.

 An alternative way to handle navigation is through client-side navigation (also referred to as soft navigation or client-side routing):

 - The application installs event handlers that cancel the browser's default behavior when links are clicked.
   - The current JavaScript execution context is preserved, and live objects such as video/audio elements and WebSocket/WebRTC/EventSource connections are not interrupted.
-- The application fetches the new page data and renders it into the DOM.
+- The application fetches the new page's content and inserts it into the DOM.
 - The application uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to:
   - Instruct the browser to update the URL in the address bar and the state of the back and forward buttons.
   - Install event handlers to intercept and handle clicks on the back and forward buttons.

-It’s important to recognize that client-side navigation is not a silver bullet.
-Implementing it requires the application to load additional code to simulate browser behavior and manage routing on the client side, rather than relying on the server side as in traditional navigation.
-This can lead to increased client side code size and added complexity, which may be excessive for many websites and applications.
+Client-side navigation requires the application to load additional code to simulate the default browser behavior and to manage routing on the client, rather than relying on the server-side code to do that like in traditional navigation.
+This can lead to increased client-side code size and added complexity, which may be excessive for certain websites and applications.

-However, client-side navigation is essential for applications that need to support URL-based navigation while maintaining the state of the page.
+However, client-side navigation is essential for applications that want to support URL-based navigation while maintaining the state of the page.
 For instance, in an audio streaming website, users expect the audio to continue playing seamlessly as they navigate between different pages.

 Moreover, client-side navigation is often a performance requirement in JavaScript-heavy [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).